cerner/terra-framework/packages/terra-navigation-layout/docs/README.md

 #### RoutingStack

-The `RoutingStack` uses the NavigationLayout configuration to render a routing `Switch` with child `Routes` based on the configuration.
+The `RoutingStack` renders a routing `Switch` with child `Routes` based on the `NavigationLayout` configuration API.
 If the configuration has child routes specified, the `RoutingStack` will render the child routes in the `Switch` first to ensure that partial location matches do not take precedent over full matches.

 For example, if the routing configuration for the `RoutingStack` looks like:
 ```js